Periods and Superstring Amplitudes: Volume form and period matrix on

 For a regular algebraic $(N-3)$--form $\omega_\delta$ on $\Mo$ conditions exist for the integral \req{PERIOD} over the standard cell $\delta$ to converge.
 The set of all regular $(N-3)$--forms can be written in terms of the canonical cyclically invariant form \cite{BrownQJA}: \be \omega_\delta=\fc{dt_1\wedge \ldots\wedge dt_{N-3}}{t_2\ (t_3-t_1)\ (t_4-t_2)\cdot \ldots\cdot(t_{N-3}-t_{N-5})\ (1-t_{N-4})}\ . \ee (Up to multiplication by $\IQ^+$) this form is the canonical volume form on $\Mo(\IR)$ without zeros or poles along the standard cell \req{standard}.
 An algebraic volume form $\Omega$ on $\Mo(\IR)$ may be supplemented by the $PSL(2,\IC)$ invariant factor $\prod_{i<j}^{N-1} |z_i-z_j|^{s_{ij}}$ (subject to \req{FIX} and with some conditions on the parameter $s_{ij}$, which turn into physical conditions, cf. \req{Mandel}) as \be \Omega=\fc{dt_1\wedge \ldots\wedge dt_{N-3}}{t_2\ (t_3-t_1)\ (t_4-t_2)\cdot \ldots\cdot(t_{N-3}-t_{N-5})\ (1-t_{N-4})}\ \lf(\prod_{i<j}^{N-1} |z_i-z_j|^{s_{ij}}\ri)\ , \ee with $s_{ij}\in\IZ$.
 The form \req{Omega} gives rise to the family of periods $\int_{\ov\delta}\Omega$ of $\Mo$ \be I_\delta(a,b,c)=\int_{\ov\delta}dt_1\cdot\ldots\cdot dt_{N-3}\ \prod\limits_{i=1}^{N-3}t_i^{a_i}\ (1-t_i)^{b_i}\ \prod\limits_{1\leq i<j\leq N-3}(t_i-t_j)^{c_{ij}}\ , \ee for suitable choices of integers $a_i,b_i,c_{ij}\in\IZ$ such that the integral converges.
 The latter refers to the compactified standard cell $\delta$ defined in \req{standard}.
 It has been shown by Brown and Terasoma, that integrals of the form \req{MZVPeriod} yield linear combinations of MZVs with rational coefficients.
 In cubical coordinates $x_1=\tfrac{t_1}{t_2},\ x_2=\tfrac{t_2}{t_3},\ldots,x_{N-4}=\tfrac{t_{N-4}}{t_{N-3}},\ x_{N-3}=t_{N-3}$ parameterizing the integration region \req{standard} as $t_k=\prod_{l=k}^{N-3}x_l,\ k=1,\ldots,N-3$ with $0<x_i<1$, the integral \req{MZVPeriod} becomes \be I_\delta(a',b',c')=\lf(\prod_{i=1}^{N-3} \ \int^1_0 d x_i\ri) \ \prod_{j=1}^{N-3} \, x_j^{a'_j} \ (1-x_j)^{b'_j}\ \prod_{l=j+1}^{N-3} \ \left( \ 1 \ - \ \prod_{k=j}^l x_k \ \right)^{c_{jl}'}\ , \ee with some integers $a_i',b_i',c_{ij}'\in\IZ$.

 Moreover, the form \req{Omega} can be generalized to the family of real period integrals $\int_{\ov \delta}\Omega$ on $\ov \delta$, with $s_{ij}\in\IR$.
-Then, Taylor expanding \req{Omega} w.r.t. $s_{ij}$ at integral points $s_{ij}\in\IZ^+$ yields coefficients representing period integrals of the form \req{MZVPeriod}.
-Similar observations have been made in \cite{OprisaWU,StiebergerTE} when computing $\ap$--expansions of string amplitudes whose form--factors are described by integrals of the type \req{family}.
+Then, Taylor expanding \req{Omega} w.r.t.~$s_{ij}$ at integral points $s_{ij}\in\IZ^+$ yields coefficients representing period integrals of the form \req{MZVPeriod}.
+Similar observations have been made in \cite{OprisaWU,StiebergerTE} when computing $\ap$--expansions of string amplitudes which can be described by integrals of the type \req{family}.
 In this setup the additional $PSL(2,\IC)$ invariant factor $\prod_{i<j}^{N-1} |z_i-z_j|^{\ap s_{ij}}$ represents the so--called Koba--Nielsen factor with the parameter $\ap$ being the inverse string tension and the kinematic invariants $s_{ij}$ specified in \req{Mandel}.